GameFoundry/bsf/Documentation/Manuals/Native/utilities.md

 ### Other {#utilities_i_a_d}
 The previous sections covered all the primitives, but there is some more useful functionality to be aware of:
  - @ref BS_THREAD_HARDWARE_CONCURRENCY - Returns number of logical CPU cores.
- - @ref BS_THREAD_CURRENT_ID - Returns @ref BansheeEngine::ThreadId "ThreadId" of the current thread.
+ - @ref BS_THREAD_CURRENT_ID - Returns @ref bs::ThreadId "ThreadId" of the current thread.
  - @ref BS_THREAD_SLEEP - Pauses the current thread for a set number of milliseconds.

 ## Thread pool {#utilities_i_b}
-Instead of using @ref BansheeEngine::Thread "Thread" as described in the previous section, you should instead use @ref BansheeEngine::ThreadPool "ThreadPool" for running threads. @ref BansheeEngine::ThreadPool "ThreadPool" allows you to re-use threads and avoid paying the cost of thread creation and destruction.
+Instead of using @ref bs::Thread "Thread" as described in the previous section, you should instead use @ref bs::ThreadPool "ThreadPool" for running threads. @ref bs::ThreadPool "ThreadPool" allows you to re-use threads and avoid paying the cost of thread creation and destruction.
 It keeps any thread that was retired in idle state, and will re-use it when user requests a new thread.

 An example:
 ~~~~~~~~~~~~~{.cpp}